mediafly/extensions-documentation/extensions.md

 ----------

 ## Being controlled by the app
-Mediafly's apps send many kinds of events into the Interactive.
-These events can be listened to by the Interactive reactively, and the Interactive can then take action.
+Mediafly's apps send many kinds of events into the Extension.
+These events can be listened to by the Extension reactively, and the Extension can then take action.
 These capabilities are only availble to the native apps, not to web Viewer.

 There are two methods in which this happens:

 1. The old way.
-If an appropriately named JavaScript function is defined, they will be called by the app at the appropriate time, and the Interactive can take action.
-If the function does not exist, the console log will show a "function not defined" error and the Interactive will continue execution.
+If an appropriately named JavaScript function is defined, they will be called by the app at the appropriate time, and the Extension can take action.
+If the function does not exist, the console log will show a "function not defined" error and the Extension will continue execution.
 2. The new way.
 Recently created features will make use of JavaScript events in the DOM's document object.
-This better matches how other JavaScript frameworks similar to Interactives are structured.
+This better matches how other JavaScript frameworks similar to Extensions are structured.

 Each feature listed below indicates which method it uses.